How do Disneyland, crowds and dynamic pricing relate?

 Visitors who do not live in the surrounding area and who are not frequent in the venue visit Disney as a special occasion, in which they attempt to stay for one or multiple days.
 They also spend more money on food and beverage, accommodation and merchandise items to keep a memory of a life-time in a physical way, therefore generating more revenue for a venue such as Disneyland.

 All in all, the underlying issue of this annual pass program in the current pandemic context was derived from the fact that these lower revenue-generating visitors were taking the spots and capacity slots for the ones who end up spending more - leaving considerable revenue opportunities for Disneyland on the table.

 In order to maximise their revenue and have a higher share of park capacity to fill with high-spending visitors, Disneyland canceled their annual pass program.

 But what does Dynamic Pricing have in common with the decision of Disneyland, and more importantly, why should your own attraction care?

 Dynamic Pricing’s key role in maximizing revenue with reduced capacity

-Ever since the pandemic started every attraction and venue manager has had to squeeze their brains to figure out how to deal with the following scenario: High fixed costs, visitor capacity reduced to half, government regulations to comply with, and on top of it all, anxious visitors with high expectations regarding an arduous balance between their fun and safety.
+Back when the pandemic started, every attraction and venue manager has had to squeeze their brains to figure out how to deal with the following scenario: High fixed costs, visitor capacity reduced to half, government regulations to comply with, and on top of it all, anxious visitors with high expectations regarding an arduous balance between their fun and safety.